 Euphemisms referencing the Big Bad ("The Others take you!") and the Fantasy Pantheon ("Seven Hells!") are fairly common.

-Night's Watchmen who go to Mole Town for paid sex refer to it as "Digging for buried treasure".
+Night's Watchmen who go to Mole Town for paid sex refer to it as "Digging for buried treasure", due to the town's network of tunnels, which includes the brothel.

 Used to Be a Sweet Kid: Catelyn has a number of flashbacks/reminiscences which suggest Littlefinger was this, although he was always pretty mischievous.
 Dany also recalls Viserys being a decent brother when she was very young, before he went insane from the pressure of his birth.